In the time of crisis, UALR will follow the Emergency Management Plan to ensure the safety of our campus community.

 University policy requires that only certain administrators may speak on behalf of the university.
 These spokespersons are the chancellor, communications director, or the provost.
 These administrators may designate others as spokespersons.

 Official information will be made available as quickly as possible.
-During emergency events, the Office of Communications will work with each organizational unit to gather accurate and substantial information regarding the situation and details regarding the university response.
+During emergency events, the Office of Communications and Marketing will work with each organizational unit to gather accurate and substantial information regarding the situation and details regarding the university response.
 Communications, working with other ERT members, will provide notification to students, employees, and the general public on progress toward recovery.